Deadline for submitting final papers for proceedings is May 10, 2019

-The compilation will also be published electronically with a Library of Congress ISSN number.
-The electronic proceedings will be archived through the University of Northern Colorado’s University Libraries using their service Scholarship & Creative Works @ Digital UNC (http://digscholarship.unco.edu/).
+The compilation will also be published electronically (Library of Congress ISSN 2572-4320) through the University of Northern Colorado’s University Libraries archive Scholarship & Creative Works @ Digital UNC (http://digscholarship.unco.edu/).

 INSTRUCTIONS FOR THE SASSI CONFERENCE PROCEEDINGS

-For those authors who paid the proceedings surcharge, please submit your finished text, within six weeks of conference completion, by email to firstname.lastname@example.org.
+For those authors who paid the proceedings surcharge, please submit your finished text, by May 10, 2019, via email to firstname.lastname@example.org.
 Microsoft Word documents only.
 Other formats will not be accepted.

 With exceptions noted in the sample below, follow recent MLA guidelines.
 Formatting and citation advice can be found at: